anditv21/panel/.themes/modern/README.md

-#### note: this is not the main theme and therefore might be updated delayed
+#### note: Since this thme is not very popular it will get less frequent and delayed updates in the future.

 #### modern theme
 👤 **sxck1337**